Partial Evaluations and the Compositional Structure of the Bar Construction: The bar construction and the quest for its compositional structure

 which, as before, differ only by a permutation, and so are equal as elements of $TTA$.
 Therefore $\alpha$, $\beta$ and $\delta$ form an inner 3-horn.
 As before, we can show that we cannot even find a 2-simplex $\gamma\in T^3 A$ such that $\mu(\gamma)=(T\mu)(\alpha)$ and $(T\mu)(\gamma)=(T\mu)(\beta)$.
 Since

 this would mean that we would have:

 Hence upon considering $TA$ as a free $T$-algebra, the term on the right would have to be a partial evaluation of the term on the left.
-By the number of terms counting of \Cref{terms_decrease}, this is again not the case. \end{proof}
+By the number-of-terms counting of \Cref{terms_decrease}, this is again not the case. \end{proof}